-Today, there are many types of interferometry that are used for numerous applications.
+Today, many types of interferometry are used for numerous applications.
 Below I have described three: Michelson, Twyman-Green, and the most applicable to modern optic manufacturing – Fizeau.

-How it works: This instrument splits monochromatic light into equal amplitude beams.
+How it works: his instrument splits monochromatic light into equal amplitude beams.
 This is represented as light below in the diagram.
-One beam hits a mirror located at the top of the diagram and the other hits the mirror to the right of the diagram.
-The two beams return together and then are recorded by the “eye” in the diagram, which is used to display the fringe pattern created by interference.
+One beam hits a mirror located at the top of the chart, and the other hits the mirror to the right of the chart.
+The two beams return together, and they are recorded by the “eye” in the diagram, which is used to display the fringe pattern created by interference.

 Applications: LIGO, optical coherence tomography, Fourier transform spectroscopy